Available in Classic and VPC

 Configure the default settings for the edge that you want to deploy.

-- Use NAVER Cloud Platform domain: use the automatically created domain in the type of "random number.edge.naverncp.com" in NAVER Cloud Platform
+- Use NAVER Cloud Platform domain: Use the automatically generated domain in the format "random number.edge.naverncp.com".

-- If you selected Service Protocol HTTPS, click the [Register certificate] button and register your SSL certificate.
+- If you selected Service Protocol HTTPS, click [Register certificate] and register your SSL certificate.

-- If you select Global (performance first), content caching and transfer can be done through edge servers located around the world over NAVER Cloud and partner networks
+- If you select Global, content caching and transfer can be done through edge servers located around the world over NAVER Cloud and partner networks.

 2. Origin configuration

-Specify the location where the original content is stored.
+Specify the location where the content origin is stored.

 3. Caching